 Billy Wilder 1906-2002

-Film writer, director, producer.
 Fleeing the Nazi regime in 1933, Wilder came to the U.S. by way of Paris.
-Films to his credit are The Lost Weekend (1945 Oscar for Best Director), Sabrina, Double Indemnity, Some like it Hot, Sunset Boulevard (1951 Oscar for Best Screenplay), and The Apartment.
+Films to his credit are Double Indemnity 1944, The Lost Weekend (1945 Oscar for Best Director), Sunset Boulevard (1950 Oscar for Best Screenplay), Sabrina 1954, Some like it Hot 1959, and The Apartment 1960.
 Wilder has been honored with Lifetime Achievement Awards from the Directors Guild, European Film Awards, Los Angeles Film Critics Association, and, from the Academy the Irving G. Thalberg Memorial Award.

 Wolfgang Puck, chef and fellow Austrian, says that Wilder is partly responsible for the success of his restaurant, Spago.
 Wilder would bring actors and others from Hollywood there for celebrations and working dinners.